 - If two or more people have been accused of the same violation, each person may request a separate hearing.

-- During the hearing, only those directly involved in the case, that is, the members of the CRR, the complainant, the respondent, witnesses, faculty advisers or other personal advisors (officers of the university affiliated with HGSE), may be present.
+- During the hearing, only those directly involved in the case, that is, the members of the CRR, the complainant, the respondent, witnesses, faculty advisers or other personal advisers (officers of the University affiliated with HGSE), may be present.

 - The respondent has the option of appearing at the CRR hearing, but is not obliged to accept this opportunity.
 They may submit a written statement instead of making a personal appearance.

-- Respondents who choose to appear before the committee may participate to whatever extent they feel comfortable, within the bounds of standard CRR procedures.
-A faculty advisor or HGSE adviser (an officer of the university affiliated with HGSE) may accompany the student.
-Such an advisor does not participate in the questioning or discussion with the committee, but is there as a resource for and support to the student.
+- Respondents who choose to appear before the Committee may participate to whatever extent they feel comfortable, within the bounds of standard CRR procedures.
+A faculty adviser or HGSE adviser (an officer of the University affiliated with HGSE) may accompany the student.
+Such an adviser does not participate in the questioning or discussion with the Committee, but is there as a resource for and support to the student.
 Members of student’s family may not serve as personal advisers for these purposes, even if affiliated with HGSE.
 Respondents who appear are entitled to rebut any information presented and to present their own information on pertinent matters.
-The respondent must indicate in writing to the committee the name of his or her faculty/HGSE or personal advisor at least 24 hours prior to the hearing.
+The respondent must indicate in writing to the Committee the name of his, her, or their faculty/HGSE or personal adviser at least 24 hours prior to the hearing.

-- The associate director for master’s studies or associate dean for enrollment and student services will notify the respondent of the CRR’s decision.
-A written copy of the committee’s report shall be provided to the respondent.
+- The Director for Master’s Studies will notify the respondent of the CRR’s decision.
+A written copy of the Committee’s report shall be provided to the respondent.